ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_28_HalostericSLR.md

 The halosteric content was calculated using the TEOS-10 gsw python toolkit: https://teos-10.github.io/GSW-Python/

-In all cases, the model temperature and salininty were de-drifted against the pi-control.
+In all cases, the model temperature and salinity were de-drifted against the pi-control.
 From there, we ensured that the pressure was calculated correctly, the cell volume was available, we use absolute salinity & conservative temperature.